-The CRO has responsibility for prudential regulatory risk management and the Chief Compliance & Conduct Officer has responsibility for conduct regulatory risk management (both responsibilities were held by the CRO during most of 2019), whilst the General Counsel is responsible for monitoring legal developments.
+The Chief Compliance & Conduct Officer has responsibility for conduct regulatory risk management.
 Those carrying out compliance activities have authority to review all areas of the Company and have full, free and unrestricted access to all activities, records, property and personnel necessary to complete their work, where appropriate.